dev-tips/dev-tips/content/10-do-not-use-fat-arrows-because-of-this /post.md

 The output will be the object `A`.
 That’s because we bound the context of the class `A` instance to the anonymous function using the fat arrow.

-So, my conclusion is: before just using single or fat arrows, you have to ask yourself the two important questions mentioned above.
+So, the conclusion is: before just using single or fat arrows, you have to ask yourself the two important questions mentioned above.
 If you can answer these two questions, you already know your way to go.